How AI And Blockchain Technologies Are Reforming Supply Chain Management

 To add transparency to the decentralized food supply chain, Walmart created a food traceability system based on Hyperledger Fabric wherein each Blockchain node represents an entity that has handled the food on the way to the store.
 That way, Walmart can keep track of the farms (or sources) that sell faulty food items in a specific location, thus ensuring transparency in the supply chain networks.

-Utilizing AI and Blockchain, the DHL tool offers the current and future state of global trade.
-The barometer analyses volumes of logistical data and identifies insights into the macroeconomic factors affecting trade.
+Utilizing AI and blockchain, the DHL tool offers the current and future state of global trade.
+The barometer analyzes volumes of logistical data and identifies insights into the macroeconomic factors affecting trade.
 It is essential for businesses dealing in international trade.

 5. Abu Dhabi National Oil Company’s Blockchain-based automated system